 Industrial stoichiometry, flow of fluids, heat transfer, unit processes and types of industrial equipment.
 Three lectures per week, problems and reports.
 Prerequisite: Credit or registration in Chemistry 110A.
-Chemistry 144A is a prerequisite for Chemistry 144B.
+Chemistry 144A is a prerequisite for Chemistry 144A is a prevent 144A is a prevent